Auto Transport Scams and Auto Transport Companies to Avoid

 Posted on

-6 min to read
+8 min to read

-5 ways to spot car shipping scams and find legit auto transport companies
+How to spot car shipping scams and find legit auto transport companies

 Gather information on the car transport company

-Get all the contact information on your potential car mover, including the full company name including any DBAs (Doing Business As), addresses and phone numbers (local and toll-free).
+Get all the contact information on your potential car mover, including the full company name including any DBAs (Doing Business As), addresses, and phone numbers (local and toll-free).
 Ask them for Department of Transportation (DOT) and Motor Carrier (MC) license numbers.
 Once you have all this information, get online and investigate further.
 Make sure to check with the Better Business Bureau (BBB) and the Federal Motor Safety Carrier Administration (FMCSA) on complaints filed for the auto transport company you are considering.

 Do not get discouraged if you see a history of complaints next to the company’s name.
 Even a reputable company will have some negative comments.
 Be sure to compare the number of complaints to the total customers served to see if the percentage is high—even 100 complaints in a year for a company that shipped 100,000 cars represents less than 1%.
 Also check if the complaints were satisfactorily resolved, as that demonstrates a company’s commitment to customer service.